rickellis/Arch-Linux-Install-Guide/README.md

 ## Set Hostname

-This is the name of your computer.
-Note: Change "arch" to whatever you want your host to be.
+This is the name of your computer. __Note:__ Change "arch" to whatever you want your host to be.

     #   echo arch > /etc/hostname

 ---

-## Set Root Password
+## Set the Root Password

     #   passwd

 ---

 ## Create a User Account

+Make sure to replace &lt;username&gt; with your username.

     #   useradd -m -G wheel,users -s /bin/bash <username>